 The main orange-blazed trail here is a pleasant loop that is a little over a mile long.
 There’s a shorter lollipop trail that juts off of the main trail at the back of the loop.
-We took on the Orange loop counter-clockwise and I was treated to a series of professional European soccer player celebrations for the first several minutes by my son.
+We took on the Orange loop clockwise and I was treated to a series of professional European soccer player celebrations for the first several minutes by my son.

 You don’t care, but I have this dream that 30 years from now Calvin will read through all the pages on CTMQ that he’s tagged on.
-So yes, son, this is exactly what you did in the Bolton woods, jumping off of boulders with your Ronaldo and your Pulisic or whatever.
+So yes, son, this is exactly what you did in the Bolton woods, jumping off of boulders with your Ronaldo and your Pulisic or whomever celebrations.
 Clown.